-In February 2011, Das Opernglas praised baritone Andrew Greenwood by writing, “Another discovery was the Amonasro of Andrew Greenwood.
+“Another discovery was the Amonasro of Andrew Greenwood.
 The young baritone from Vancouver’s voice has a seductive texture.
 His focused but nevertheless round sound had sufficient power and at the same time creamy elegance.
 He was able to manipulate Aida with an extremely refined and beautiful vocal sound.”
-Andrew’s recent engagements include the role of Frank in Die Fledermaus for Vancouver Opera; Amonasro in Aida for the Stadttheater Hildesheim; Zuniga in Carmen and The Doctor in Samuel Barber’s Vanessa for Pacific Opera Victoria; the title role in Rigoletto for the Stadttheater Hildesheim and the Stadttheater Wolfsburg; the roles of Prince Yamadori and The Imperial Commissioner in Madama Butterfly for Vancouver Opera; the role of the Emperor in Der Kaiser von Atlantis for City Opera Vancouver; and guest appearances with UBC Opera in the title roles of Falstaff and Eugene Onegin.
+Das Opernglas, February 2011.
+Recent engagements include: the role of Amonasro in Aida for the Stadttheater Hildesheim, and the Stadttheater Wolfsburg, Germany; Frank in Die Fledermaus for Vancouver Opera; Zuniga in Carmen and The Doctor in Samuel Barber’s Vanessa for Pacific Opera Victoria; the title role in Rigoletto for the Stadttheater Hildesheim; the roles of Prince Yamadori and The Imperial Commissioner in Madama Butterfly for Vancouver Opera; the title roles in Macbeth, and Nabucco, Enrico in Lucia di Lammermoor, and Germont in La Traviata for Vancouver’s Opera Pro Cantanti; the role of the Emperor in Der Kaiser von Atlantis for City Opera Vancouver; the role of Count Almaviva in Le nozze di Figaro for Opera Kelowna and for the 2006 Okanagan Vocal Arts Festival; Marcello in La bohème for UBC Opera, the 2005 Okanagan Vocal Arts Festival, and for Vancouver Island Opera; Figaro in Il barbiere di Siviglia for Vancouver Island Opera; Danilo in The Merry Widow for Burnaby Lyric Opera; and guest appearances with UBC Opera in the title roles of Falstaff and Eugene Onegin.

 Melissa Ratcliff, Mezzo-Soprano

-Reviewed as having “a voice so pure and clear, I can only describe it as crystalline”, Mezzo-Soprano Melissa studied music at the University of Alberta before moving to Vancouver.
-Recent appearances include her Wagnerian premiere as Rossweisse in Die Walküre with Heroic Opera, Prince Orlofsky in Die Fledermaus with the North Shore Light Opera Society, Griselda in Alma with East Van Opera, Houdini’s Mother in Ragtime with Fighting Chance Productions, Lt.
+Hailed as “brilliant” (Opera Canada) and “honey-voiced” (Review Vancouver), Mezzo-Soprano Melissa studied music at the University of Alberta before moving to Vancouver.
+Recent appearances include Dorabella in Cosi fan tutte with Opera Mariposa, Lady Macbeth in Macbeth, Klytaemnestra in Elektra and Rossweisse in Die Walküre with Heroic Opera, Lady Jane in Patience Prince Orlofsky in Die Fledermaus with the North Shore Light Opera Society, Griselda in Alma with East Van Opera, Lt.
 Commander Joanne Galloway in A Few Good Men and Judge Group in Miracle on 34th Street with Theatre in the Country, and Cio Cio San’s Aunt in Madama Butterfly with Burnaby Lyric Opera.
-Melissa has performed regularly with the Vancouver Bach Choir, Burnaby Lyric Opera, Opera Opulenza, Chilliwack Opera and others, and upcoming appearances include as Tessa in The Gondoliers at the International Gilbert and Sullivan Festival in Harrogate, UK.
+Melissa has performed regularly with the Vancouver Bach Choir, Burnaby Lyric Opera, Opera Opulenza, Chilliwack Opera and others.

 Frantz De Rycke, Bass-Baritone